oliverius/logo/docs/part3.markdown

 parser.parse(tokens);
 ```

-And we will get the message `parser starting` in the console as expected.
+And we will get the message "parser starting" in the console as expected.
 As we can see, the parser doesn't know anything about the original script, it only knows about the tokens.
-This is very important, separation of concerns (TODO hablar de esto junto con otros casos como react q todo esta junto)
+This is very important since having a [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) helps to make the code more reusable (I mean, not that we are going to reuse the logo interpreter in many places, it is only that if the tokenizer only knows about tokens and the parser only knows about parsing, if we have an issue it is easier to debug.
+We will break this a bit when we add a turtle object to the parser but we will find an elegant way to break them apart.)

-Our first impulse is to write a loop through the tokens but since we are going to point to the same tokens over and over again (in the `repeat`), it makes more sense to create a method to point back to the first token after `[` when we find the `]` to complete the 4 repeats.
+Our first impulse is to write a loop through the tokens but since we are going to point to the same tokens over and over again in the `repeat` primitive, it makes more sense to create a method to point back to the first token after `[` when we find the `]` to complete the 4 repeats.
 Since every time we move we want to get the token there, we will call it `getNextToken()`.

 The only problem with `getNextToken()` is that I don't know when it reaches the end.
 But that would be really easy checking that the index in the token array is greater than the last valid index.
-We will need to keep an `index` property available within the parser so `parse` and `getNextToken` can access it.
+We will need to keep an `index` property available within the parser so `parse()` and `getNextToken()` can access it.
 So far our parser looks like:

 ```javascript
 class Parser {